 We have provided operational support by, among others, transferring our offline campus borrower engagement team to the joint venture.
 Accessible through the Alipay consumer interface, QuCampus' services cover various aspects of the daily life of college students, including those related to academia, social connection, networking and other campus life related services.
 Through their mobile devices, users of QuCampus are able to carry out activities such as paying their tuition and living expenses, searching for part-time jobs, finding deals and coupons for restaurants and merchandises, selling second-hand goods and raising funds for student organizations.
 Alipay will provide the joint venture with points of user traffic under the campus life channel on the Alipay consumer interface.
 We believe our extensive historical on-the-ground operational experiences and understandings as to the behavior, social needs and consumption preferences of college students across China enable the joint venture to better design and introduce relevant services.
 QuCampus earned a small amount of advertising fees during the six months ended June 30, 2017.
 Going forward, we expect QuCampus will also earn service fees from businesses that engage users through the QuCampus platform.
-Given its focus on college students, QuCampus' cost consists primarily of salaries and benefits for its employees, and such cost is recognized on an accrual basis.
+Given its focus on college students, QuCampus offers a valuable user engagement channel for businesses that provide career services, professional trainings or other services targeting students.
+QuCampus' cost consists primarily of salaries and benefits for its employees, and such cost is recognized on an accrual basis.
 We view the joint venture as a valuable opportunity to connect with young consumers outside of the context of credit facilitation, thereby gaining further insights as to the behavior, social needs and consumption preferences of such consumers.
-We believe such insights will enable us to improve terms of our credit products, identify attractive merchandise for our marketplace, refine our credit assessment model and risk management system and cultivate long-term customer relationships.
+We believe such insights will enable us to improve terms of our credit products, identify attractive merchandise for our marketplace, refine our credit assessment model and risk management system and culti